Israeli life science firms seek help to follow Teva's lead

 However, the Israeli government is now helping firms set up their own plants by offering funds for equipment, according to Ora Dar, head of life sciences in the chief scientist’s office.

-In addition, “we are talking to CMOs (contract manufacturing organizations) to see what it will take to convince them to build facilities in Israel,” she said.
+In addition, “we are talking to CMOs (contract manufacturing organisations) to see what it will take to convince them to build facilities in Israel,” she said.

 Dar said the government was tackling another common complaint among life science executives -- a lack of experience in taking drugs through the regulatory process to market.